Raj-util/simple-ssh-client/README.md

 # Simple SSH client for Java

 This library is minimal by design, with minimal dependencies.
 Only public key authentication is supported.
 For more advanced SSH/SCP usage, I recommend [Ansible](https://github.com/ansible/ansible).
 You can use this Java library to invoke Ansible remotely, and have Ansible (playbooks) do the real work.

+Utilizes the [Jsch](http://www.jcraft.com/jsch) SSH 2 library.

 ## Maven dependency